Sports Management

 |

 Students use analytical techniques to examine the scope and effect of sport on society.
-They will explore sociological concepts on how sports and sport participation impact the lives of individuals and groups in a society.
-Students explore several significant contemporary issues.
-These contemporary sport sociology issues will include drug abuse, race, ethnicity, gender inequity, ethics, gambling, and violence.
-To increase their sociological understanding of sport, students will identify and discuss sociological perspectives about the components of sport and physical activity.
+They will explore sociological concepts regarding how sports and sport participation impact the lives of individuals and groups in a society.
+Students will explore several significant contemporary issues including drug abuse, Title IX, ethics, gambling, and violence.
+To further increase their sociological understanding of sport, students will also identify and discuss sociological perspectives about the components of sport and physical activity.

 Registration Dates Course Dates Session Weeks